 Licences 15 to 25 years

-Patents and copyrights 10 years
+Patents and Copyrights 10 years

 Software 3-5 years

+Indefeasible right to use 15 years

 2.11 Investment property

 Investment property, which is property held to earn rentals and / or for capital appreciation, is measured initially at its cost, including transaction costs.
 Subsequent to initial recognition, investment property is measured at fair value.
 Gains and losses arising from changes in the fair value of investment property are included in statement of income in the period in which they arise.